1 WEEK IN NORTHERN ITALY

 Leaving the Valley and heading towards the city, you will come across the remains of the Hellenistic-Roman Quarter, with its houses decorated in beautiful mosaics.
 The ancient shops, wells, cisterns and the sewer system lend a relatively clear idea of how the old city looked.
 Evidence abounds from the Greek era: be sure to see the fascinating objects at the Regional Archaeological Museum; they originate from the ancient area of Akragas.

-Through the Porta di Ponte, you will enter the ancient quarter of Agrigento, still conveying the image of a Medieval village, with its narrow roads and steep, winding alleys all converging towards the main road.
+Through Porta di Ponte, you will enter the ancient quarter of Agrigento, still conveying the image of a Medieval village, with its narrow roads and steep, winding alleys all converging towards the main road.
 Stroll through the ancient city and wander to the Cathedral, where a grand stairway leads to the churchyard and bell tower, the construction of which has never been completed.

 Valley of the temples

-Bari, the “door to the East”, the mysterious Castel del Monte, Matera, the perfect movie set, Alberobello and its fantastic houses, and Salento with Lecce, the Florence of the South”.
+Matera, the perfect movie set, Alberobello and its fantastic houses, and Salento with Lecce, the Florence of the South”.

 At the discovery of green Puglia, with its transparent seas and exceptional food!